bjssacademy/advanced-tdd/chapter09/chapter09.md

 	}
 }

-func fakeQueryDatabase(query string, param int) []string {
+// An example of a 'stub' - a dummy version of our database (see later) func fakeQueryDatabase(query string, param int) []string {
 	return []string{"Alan", "curry"}
 }

 func main() {
-	fetchUserProfile := createFetchProfileFunction(fakeQueryDatabase)
+	// Dependency Injection: We inject our concrete dependency here
+	// We pass in the stub function in this code
+	// For production code, we would pass in a function that accessed the database for real fetchUserProfile := createFetchProfileFunction(fakeQueryDatabase)

 	profile := fetchUserProfile(3)